n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.orbit.md

 # Orbit

-The Orbit node allows you to automate work in Orbit, and integrate Orbit with other applications. n8n has built-in support for a wide range of Orbit features, including creating, updating, deleting, and getting activities, members, notes, and posts.
+The Orbit node allows you to automate work in Orbit, and integrate Orbit with other applications. n8n has built-in support for a wide range of Orbit features, including creating, and getting activities, deleting, looking up, and updating memebers, as well as deleting and creating posts.

 On this page, you'll find a list of operations the Orbit node supports and links to more resources.